 RentalCover.com's roadside assistance partner is Urgently, the #1 rated roadside assistance network in North America.
 Urgently Hotline Number is in our app (available in Apple and Android) and in your confirmation emails.
 Please follow the instructions carefully - if you don't use Urgently then you risk overpaying.
 We pay Urgently bills ourselves whereas the rental company's roadside operator will charge you then you would make a claim and get reimbursed for those costs and any other "out of pocket" costs.

 Extra Cover for the USA is a comprehensive policy offered by RentalCover.com for non-US residents.
-It provides coverage for damages that the rental companies do not insure and it also provides coverage for a multitude of "out of pocket" costs that you will incur in the event of an accident or breakdown.
+It provides coverage for all type of damages as well as multitude of "out of pocket" costs that you will incur in the event of an accident or breakdown.

 It is also useful to understand how our roadside assistance works.
 If you follow the instructions in our confirmation emails you might see that some callouts are performed by our preferred roadside assistance network Urgently.
 Urgently have won numerous awards and are considered "Uber for Roadside Assistance".
 There's no phone calls needed, just click the link and a vehicle comes to see you and best of all, we pay Urgently's bill on your behalf.
 For some types of callout, including mechanical breakdowns and collisions, you will be redirected to the rental company's roadside assistance service.
 You would then pay your rental company and submit a claim for those costs to be reimbursed by RentalCover.com.
 It usually takes us less than a day to receive, process and pay Extra Cover for USA claims.

-Our Collision Damage Coverage plan is for US Residents.
+Our Collision Damage Coverage plan is for US Residents and has a $0 deductible.
 As it's primary coverage you do not have to make a claim against your auto insurance.
 Additional drivers who are on the rental agreement with you are covered free of charge and it's a zero deductible plan.

 As outlined in our general overview of car rental insurance in the USA, the insurance options are different to the rest of the World.
 The US is a zero deductible market, so there's no repair costs to pay if you have Collision Damage Coverage.
 The only costs to pay are collision-related fees that are charged by the rental companies such as "loss of use", relocation and administration fees (all are included in our Extra Cover product).